Johnnymc2001/johnnymc2001/README.md

 ### Hi there 👋
-I'm Johnny Tran, a student at FPT University, currently studying to be a software engineering
+I'm Johnny Tran, a student at FPT University, currently studying to be a Software Engineer.

 ⚡ Fun fact: I'm usually coding for fun :D